Jinnah University for Women: The Founder

+Maulvi Riazuddin Ahmed's impact on society is commemorated through various publications and accolades, highlighting his contributions to education and community service.
+His legacy is celebrated by institutions like the Jinnah University for Women, which continues to uphold his mission of spreading the light of knowledge.

 In that era of conventional thoughts and traditional values he envisaged that female education was of paramount importance.
 His revolutionary thoughts clashed with the norms of his day but his commitment and dedication to women literacy did not subside.
 He was the founder of Anjuman-e-Islamia Trust which heralded the inception of many educational institutions.
-He was, in a way, pioneer of Muslims female education in this area.
+He was, in a way, pioneer of Muslims female education in this region.

 Campus

 The Jinnah University campus is divided into five blocks — Block A, Block B, Block C, Block D, Block E — and Admissions section.
 These blocks include an auditorium with the capacity of 400 persons, lecture halls, classrooms, laboratories, museums, faculty rooms and seminar libraries.
 The university is in Nazimabad, Karachi.

+The university comprises four distinct faculties, each offering a range of bachelor's and master's degree programs.
+The Faculty of Science and Faculty of Arts provide four-year bachelor's and two-year master's degrees.
+The Faculty of Pharmacy features a five-year bachelor's program, with a focus on pharmaceutical sciences.
+The Faculty of Business Administration and Commerce encompasses business studies, with four-year bachelor's and two-year master's degrees.